CryptArc/Spendchain/docs/delegator-guide-cli.md

 [**Install from source**](https://cosmos.network/docs/cosmos-hub/installation.html)

 ::: tip
-`gaiacli` is used from a terminal.
+`spendcli` is used from a terminal.
 To open the terminal, follow these steps:
 - **Windows**: `Start` > `All Programs` > `Accessories` > `Command Prompt`
 - **MacOS**: `Finder` > `Applications` > `Utilities` > `Terminal`
 - **Linux**: `Ctrl` + `Alt` + `T`
 :::

-## Cosmos Accounts
+## Spend Accounts

-At the core of every Cosmos account, there is a seed, which takes the form of a 12 or 24-words mnemonic.
-From this mnemonic, it is possible to create any number of Cosmos accounts, i.e. pairs of private key/public key.
+At the core of every Spend account, there is a seed, which takes the form of a 12 or 24-words mnemonic.
+From this mnemonic, it is possible to create any number of Spend accounts, i.e. pairs of private key/public key.
 This is called an HD wallet (see [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) for more information on the HD wallet specification).

 ```
      Account 0                         Account 1                         Account 2